The-Marcy-Lab-School/marcy-curriculum-docs/mod-1-javascript-fundamentals/7-objects.md

 }
 ```

-An object doesn't have countable indexes though.
-And their keys aren't in any particular order.
+We can't use a `for` loop with an object: it doesn't have countable indexes and their keys aren't in any particular order!

-To iterate through an object, we can turn the object into an array using `Object.keys(obj)` which returns an Array of the given object's keys.
+But we CAN turn the object into an array and _then_ iterate through that array.

+The `Object.keys(obj)` function puts all of the keys from the given object (`obj`) into a new array and returns it.
 We can then loop through those keys and use them to access their associated values:

 ```js
 const dictionary = {